 Generally, in a disparate impact case, the ADEA provides a broad defense when the employer’s action is based on a reasonable factor other than age.
 29 U.S.C. § 623(f)(1).
 This is substantially broader than the “business necessity” defense afforded by Title VII.
 See Smith, 544 U.S. at 243 (“Unlike the business necessity test, which asks whether there are other ways for the employer to achieve its goals that do not result in a disparate impact on a protected class, the [reasonable factor other than age] inquiry includes no such requirement.”
 See Instruction 11.11 (Age Discrimination—Defenses—Reasonable Factor Other than Age).

+The First Amendment’s religion clauses give rise to an affirmative defense that “bar[s] the government from interfering with the decision of a religious group to fire one of its ministers.”
+Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
+EEOC, 565 U.S. 171, 181, 195 n.4 (2012) (applying this defense to an ADA retaliation claim); see also Our Lady of Guadalupe Sch. v.
+Morrissey-Berru, 591 U.S. 732, 738, 756 (2020) (foreclosing discrimination claims by employees of religious organizations under the Age Discrimination in Employment Act and ADA).

 Remedies: The remedies provision in the ADEA is borrowed from a wholly different body of law—the Fair Labor Standards Act (FLSA).
 See Lorillard v.
 Pons, 434 U.S. 575, 582 (1978) (“[Other than] those changes Congress expressly made, it intended to incorporate fully the remedies and procedures of the FLSA.”).
 This creates substantial differences in damages instructions.
 See Comment to Instruction 11.13 (Age Discrimination—Damages—Back Pay—Mitigation).
 Thus, the ADEA provides the FLSA’s remedies of back pay, liquidated damages and equitable relief.
 See 29 U.S.C. § 216.
 Additionally, front pay may be awarded in lieu of reinstatement if the court finds that reinstatement is not a feasible remedy.
 Cassino v.
 Reichhold Chems., Inc., 817 F.2d 1338, 1347 (9th Cir.
 1987) (ADEA case).

 The ADEA does not provide for nonwage compensatory damages, such as damages for emotional distress, or for punitive damages.
 See Ahlmeyer, 555 F.3d at 1059 (9th Cir.
 2009) (“Compensatory damages for pain and suffering and punitive damages are not available under the ADEA . . . .”); Cancellier v.
 Federated Dept. Stores, 672 F.2d 1312, 1317 (9th Cir.
 1982) (noting punitive damages not available); Naton v.
 Bank of Cal., 649 F.2d 691, 698 (9th Cir.
 1981) (noting nonwage compensatory damages not available); compare 42 U.S.C. § 1981a(a)(1) (permitting recovery of compensatory and punitive damages under Title VII).
 See Instructions 11.13 (Age Discrimination—Damages—Back Pay—Mitigation), and 11.14 (Age Discrimination—Damages—Willful Discrimination—Liquidated Damages).